 Marion Larson, MassWildlife

-The return of cooler weather means many Massachusetts sportsmen and women will head into the woods for hunting season.
+The return of cooler weather means many Massachusetts sportsmen and women will head into the woods for the fall 2020 hunting season.
 Massachusetts residents may be wondering where and when hunting will be taking place this fall.
-Early Canada Goose and Black Bear hunting seasons open statewide on September 3, while fall turkey and pheasant seasons open during October.
-Archery deer season begins on October 7 in eastern Massachusetts and on October 21 in the rest of the state.
-Click here to review summary of all hunting seasons.
+Early Canada goose and black bear hunting seasons open statewide on September 8, while pheasant hunting season opens October 17.
+Archery deer and turkey hunting seasons begin on October 5 in eastern Massachusetts and on October 19 in the rest of the state.
+Click here to review a summary of all hunting seasons.
 Hunting on Sunday is not permitted in Massachusetts.
 Many public lands are open to hunting including Wildlife Management Areas, most state parks, and many town-owned lands.
 Research the property you plan to visit to learn if hunting is allowed.